ibm-cloud-docs/assistant/index.md

 The {{site.data.keyword.conversationshort}} application (where you create assistants and skills) requires the same level of browser software as is required by {{site.data.keyword.Bluemix_notm}}.
 For more information, see {{site.data.keyword.Bluemix_notm}} [Prerequisites](/docs/overview?topic=overview-prereqs-platform#browsers-platform){: external}.

-For information about the web browsers that are supported by the web chat integration, see [Browser Support](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=key-concepts#browsersupport){: external}.
+For information about the web browsers that are supported by the web chat integration, see [Browser Support](/docs/assistant?topic=assistant-web-chat-basics#web-chat-basics-browsers).

 ## Language support
 {: #index-lang-support}